-The objective of the Students Trust International Plans (which consists of the Bermuda Students Trust International Plan (the "Plan"), US \$ Students Trust International Plan ("US \$ Plan") and Canadian \$ Students Trust International Plan ("CAD \$ Plan"), (together the "other Plans")) is to provide education savings plans for individual subscribers who reside in countries other than Canada and the United States, to save for the post-secondary education of their children.
+The objective of the Students Trust International Plans (which consists of the Canadian \$ Students Trust International Plan (the "Plan"), US \$ Students Trust International Plan ("US \$ Plan) and Bermuda Students Trust International Plan ("Bermuda Plan") (together the "other Plans")), is to provide education savings plans for individual investors who reside in countries other than Canada and the United States, to save for the post-secondary education of their children.

-The contract for administration and distribution of the Plan was acquired by O'Shaughnessy Education Foundation Limited ("OEF") on April 30, 2006 and transferred on February 1, 2007 from Canadian Scholarship Trust Foundation ("CSTF").
-The Plan was formed in Bermuda under a trust agreement with Bermuda Trust Company (the "Trustee").
-The Plan is registered as a standard fund with the Bermuda Monetary Authority ("BMA").
+The Plan was formed in the British Virgin Islands ("BVI") on October 1, 2002, under trust agreements between O'Shaughnessy Education Foundation Limited ("OEF") and HSBC International Trustee Limited (the "Trustee").
+On September 9, 2009 the Plan changed domicile from the BVI to Bermuda and is registered as a standard fund with the Bermuda Monetary Authority ("BMA").
 OEF, which is recognised under the BVI Securities and Investment Business Act, 2010, ("SIBA") as a provider of investment business services in accordance with Category 6: Sub-category A: Administration of Investments (Excluding Mutual Funds) is the administrator of the Plan.
-EFG Wealth Management (Cayman) Ltd. is the current appointed Trustee of the Plan.
+EFG Wealth Management (Cayman) Ltd is the current appointed Trustee of the Plan.

-The investment objective of the Plan is to maximise income earned while preserving capital by investing in government guaranteed securities such as federal and provincial Canadian bonds, coupons and treasury bills, guaranteed investment certificates, insured mortgages, mutual funds and index linked funds that invest primarily in the above securities.
+The investment objective of the Plan is to maximise income earned while preserving capital by investing primarily in government guaranteed securities such as federal and provincial Canadian and United States bonds, coupons and treasury bills, guaranteed investment certificates, insured mortgages, mutual funds and index linked funds that invest primarily in the above securities.
 An additional objective of the Plan is to ensure that there is sufficient liquidity to satisfy subscriber principal requests for withdrawals.

-These financial statements were approved by the Board of Directors of OEF (the "OEF Board") and authorised for issue on July 31, 2019.
+These financial statements were approved by the Board of Directors of OEF (the "OEF Board") and authorised for issue on October 12, 2018.